AKEric/skinner/README.md

 I have a full time job, this is a side project:  I will attempt to address all issues outside of work hours to the best of my abilities.

 ## Export Features
-* Can export based on any combination of mesh/joint/vert/transform selection : It’s all converted into per-mesh ```SkinChunk``` information for storage.
+* Can export based on any combination of mesh/joint/vert/transform selection : It’s all converted into per-mesh ```SkinChunk``` instances for storage.
 * Can export as many mesh/verts (as ```SkinChunk``` data) to a single ```.sknr``` file as needed.
 * Can ‘set to bindpose’ before export, or not.